 - To secure the closest possible working with relationship with the EU and its 27 member states.

-The work of the APPG will include
+The work of the APPG includes

 - Co-ordinating work in both Houses of Parliament between Members of different parties for the APPG's objectives;